-- the UCITS V Directive (2014/91/EU) that was transposed into Irish law on 21 March 2016 pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) (Amendment) Regulations 2016 S.I.
-No. 143 of 2016; - Guidelines on Sound Remuneration policies (hereinafter the "ESMA Guidelines") issued by the Securities and Market Authority (hereinafter "ESMA"), under the UCITS Directive and AIFMD on 31 March 2016 which take effect from 1 January 2017.
+- the UCITS V Directive (2014/91/EU) that was transposed into Irish law on 21 March 2016 pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) (Amendment) Regulations 2016 - S.I.
+No. 143 of 2016, and subsequently amended in 2019 (S.I.
+No 430), 2021 (S.I.
+No 413), 2022 (S.I.
+No 262 and S.I.
+No 442); - Guidelines on Sound Remuneration policies (hereinafter the "ESMA Guidelines") issued by the Securities and Market Authority (hereinafter "ESMA"), under the UCITS Directive and AIFMD on 31 March 2016 which take effect from 1 January 2017.
 The provisions of the ESMA Guidelines have been considered and are referenced where applicable in this Remuneration Policies.

-These Policies also takes into account the provisions of Regulation (EU) 2019/2088 of 27 November 2019 on sustainability-related disclosures in the financial services sector (Sustainability-Related Disclosures Regulation - SFDR).
+These Policies also takes into account the provisions of Regulation (EU) 2019/2088 of 27 November 2019 on sustainability-related disclosures in the financial services sector (Sustainable Finance Disclosures Regulation - SFDR).